smartrecruiters/docker-bakery/README.md

 ## Command help
 ```
 COMMANDS:
      fill-template, prepare, prepare-recipe         Used to fill Dockerfile.template file.
 Values needed for template are taken from the config file and from dynamic properties provided during runtime.
      build                                          Used to build next version of the images in given scope.
 Optionally it can skip build of dependant images.
      push                                           Used to push next version of the images in given scope.
 Optionally it can skip push of dependant images.
+     show-structure, ss, show-hierarchy, hierarchy  Used to display hierarchy of the images
+     dump-latest-versions, dump                     Used to dump data about latest versions of images to the provided file
      help, h                                        Shows a list of commands or help for one command

 ```
 <a id="command-fill-template"></a>
 ## Command fill-template